 What do you think is going through a dog’s mind when they do things such as jump on the bed, eat your beloved shoe collection, or run through the house covered in mud?

 Dr. Horowitz also inserts playful storytelling vignettes of experiences with her own dog, Pumpernickel.
 All the vignettes definitely made me laugh and reminded me of times with my own dogs.
-This is a great book for someone who wants a scientifically backed explanation of dog behavior.
+This is a great book for someone who wants a scientifically-backed explanation of dog behaviour.

 Some concepts you will find in this book:

 - Differences and similarities between dogs and their closest living relatives, wolves